-The Richmond Art Center is the largest visual arts center in the East Bay, and we deliver exciting arts experiences to young and old alike who reflect the diverse richness of our community.
-We do this through hands-on learning, well-equipped studios, traveling Art in the Community programs and contemporary exhibitions in our galleries.
+Richmond Art Center is the largest visual arts center in the East Bay, delivering exciting arts experiences to people of all ages who reflect the diverse richness of our community.
+We do this through onsite Studio classes and Exhibitions, and offsite Art in the Community programs.

-Every year, we serve more than 1,800 students through classes and programs taught by professional artists, both onsite at the Art Center and at sites throughout Richmond.
+Every year, we serve thousands of students through classes and programs taught by professional artists, both onsite at the Art Center and at sites throughout Richmond.
 Our four galleries allow us to mount rotating exhibitions that display the works of emerging and established Bay Area artists.
-Artists such as Richard Diebenkorn, Jasper Johns, Jay DeFeo, Wanxin Zhang, Hung Liu, Ed Rossbach and Peter Voulkos have been showcased here.
+Artists such as Richard Diebenkorn, Jay DeFeo, Wanxin Zhang, Hung Liu, Ed Rossbach and Peter Voulkos have been showcased here.

 Richmond Art Center originated in 1936, when local artist Hazel Salmi, who worked for the WPA, traversed the streets of Richmond with a suitcase packed with art supplies, eager to teach art to anyone interested.
 Today, everything we do at the Center continues to breathe life into Salmi’s original vision: That within every person lives an artist.

 To be a catalyst in Richmond for learning and living through art.

 Embodying the cultural, social and artistic currents of our community.

 Empowering a just, inclusive and intersectional arts community.

 Driven by a commitment to our community, Richmond Art Center is a participatory space that seeks to equitably grow and sustain innovative art practices in Richmond and beyond.

 View a copy of the Richmond Art Center Strategic Plan.